EDDxample/ultimate-drv3-toolset/README.md

 - If the character is not in the target font, you'll get an `[ERROR].png` highlighting the missing chars and a text file with all the character BBs
 - Finally, by replacing the `[ERROR]` images with `[FIX]` and readjusting the char BBs as needed, you can patch the missing fonts

+## Notes

-First of all, as my target font uses ~126 characters, I'm using v3_font03 which has 130 characters as a base, so you just have to edit the tables and not the headers / content sizes (as long as your highest character is not higher than your base font, otherwise there's a bit count in the first table you should update)
+First of all, as my target font uses ~126 characters, I'm using `v3_font03` as base, which has 130 characters so you just have to edit the tables and not the headers / content sizes*

+\* (As long as your highest character is not higher than the ones in your base font, otherwise there's a bit count in the first table you should update)

-## Inspired by these tools
+# Inspired by these tools
 [yukinogatari/Danganronpa-Tools](https://github.com/yukinogatari/Danganronpa-Tools)

 [jpmac26/DRV3-Tools](https://github.com/jpmac26/DRV3-Tools)